Triple-A National Championship Game: Structure

 The game itself consists of a single nine-inning game to determine a champion.
 The only championship game to go beyond the prescribed nine innings has been the 2009 contest, which went to eleven innings.
 From 2006 to 2016, the league that won the Triple-A All-Star Game earned the distinction of having its team designated as the home team.
 This changed in 2017, when home team status began being awarded to the team from the hosting league.
 Designated hitters bat in place of pitchers.

 The game is staffed by a four-umpire crew, with one umpire behind home plate and the others covering each base.
 Two of the umpires work in the IL, while two work in the PCL.
 Positions rotate each year, such that IL umpires are assigned to home plate and second base in odd years, and PCL umpires cover those positions in even years.

 Results

 Most Valuable Player Award

 One player from the winning team is recognized for their outstanding play in the game and is given the Most Valuable Player (MVP) Award.

 Appearances by team

 Active Triple-A teams appear in bold.

 Broadcasts

 The event has been televised nationally every year.
-It aired on ESPN2 from 2006 to 2009 and on NBC Sports Network (formerly known as Versus) from 2010 to 2018.
+It aired on ESPN2 from 2006 to 2009, on Verus from 2010 to 2011, and on NBC Sports Network from 2012 to 2018.
 The game aired on Fox Sports in 2019.
-The 2022 game was televised on MLB Network.
+Since 2022, the game has been televised on MLB Network.